nuthatchery/nuthatchery.github.com/source/icmt13/benchmarks.markdown

 power).
 Stratego's one-way traversals (topdown and bottomup) are slightly faster.

-0. Rewriting is a lot slower in Stratego; this would likely be different for compiled Stratego code.
+0. Rewriting is a lot slower in interpreted Stratego, but almost as fast as hand-written code in compiled Stratego.

+0. Cases where Nuthatch gather information into standard Java containers (*Collect*) run faster than even compiled Stratego code.

-0. Hand-written Java code seems to be 2–10 times faster than both Stratego and Nuthatch/J. The code is also a lot more verbose, so hand-writing code is probably not feasible for larger transformations.
+0. Hand-written Java code seems to be 2–10 times faster than both interpred Stratego and Nuthatch/J. The code is also a lot more verbose, so hand-writing code is probably not feasible for larger transformations.
 But, of course, hand-written Java transformations would likely not be based on Stratego terms, as these are rather inconvenient to use from Java.

 # Running the Benchmarks Yourself